corazon4815/petProject/README.md

 ORM : Hibernate with JPA and use Querydsl and Spring data JPA

-DB : MariaDB
+DB : Mysql

-Web Page : Javascript and Typescript (need to learn)
+Web Page : React